Dime (Ivy Queen song): Background

 After the success of her 2007 effort Sentimiento, which would be certified Platinum by the United States Recording Industry Association of America (RIAA), Ivy Queen embarked on recording a live album at the José Miguel Agrelot Coliseum, the biggest indoor arena dedicated to entertainment in Puerto Rico.
 The live album, later known as Ivy Queen 2008 World Tour LIVE!, feature performances of songs from previously released albums including Diva (2003), Real (2004), Flashback (2005) and Sentimiento.
 "Dime" was featured on the album as the intro and closing tracks and was not performed on the setlist of the tour; According to Queen, she and her management decided to include it on the album as a "gift".

 Musical composition

 "Dime" was written by Ivy Queen herself.
 It was produced by the Puerto Rican reggaetón production duo Monserrate & DJ Urba who also co-wrote the song.
 The album version is a blend of reggaetón and bachata known as bachaton or bachateo, a musical movement in the Dominican Republic and Puerto Rico which combines bachata melodies and reggaeton style beats, lyrics, rapping, and disc jockeying.
 Ivy Queen described the song as being "a sentimiental subject where we fused bachata and urban rhythms.
 While reviewing the song "Peligro de Extinción", Jonathan Bogart called "Dime" the "prettiest single" Ivy Queen had ever released.

 Release and promotion

 "Dime" was released in August 2008 as the lead single off the album.
 A bachata version was also recorded and included on the album.
 Both versions of the song were serviced to Latin radio.
+The song was featured on the deluxe edition of Queen's seventh studio album, Drama Queen (2010).